thedoggybrad/peacefulsearch/README.md

 <br>
 •A lot of search results (Powered by Google)
 <br>
-•Opens clicked search results into a new tab (Like the default of MS Bing)
+•Opens clicked search results into a new tab (Like the default of MS Bing on a PC)
 <br>
 •JavaScript of the Search Engine is native to the website itself (Not External)